Effective February 5, 2014; Version PP 1.6

 The Site may contain links to third-party websites.
 Please be aware that CrowdRise cannot control and is not responsible for the information collection practices of such websites, which may differ from those of CrowdRise.
 We encourage you to review and understand the privacy policies of these web sites before providing any information to them.

-We maintain a variety of commercially reasonable safeguards designed to protect your PII from unauthorized access and disclosure.
+We maintain a variety of safeguards designed to protect your PII from unauthorized access and disclosure.
 For example, we use industry accepted tools and techniques to protect against unauthorized access to our systems.

 You should be aware, however, that CrowdRise has no control over the security of other websites on the Internet that you might visit even when a link may appear to those websites from our Site.
 If you share your computer or use a computer that is accessed by the general public, remember to sign off and close your browser window when you have finished your session.
 This will help to ensure that others cannot access your PII.